Rigidity transition in polydisperse shear-thickening suspensions: Results and discussions

-Moreover, we can construct a master-curve, as shown in Fig.~\ref{fig:frig_chirig_collapse} (a), to collapse the values of the order-parameter over a range of packing fraction, at different conditions of polydispersity, by plotting $f_\text{rig}$ as a function of the relative distance from the critical point ($\phi-\phi_c$).
-The susceptibility data, as presented in Fig.~\ref{fig:frig_chirig_collapse} (b), are also found to collapse on a master-curve when plotted as a function of $|\phi-\phi_c|$.
-Interestingly, close to the critical point, \textit{i.e.} $|\phi-\phi_c|<10^{-2}$, the susceptibility follows the scaling, $\chi_\text{rig} \sim |\phi-\phi_c|^{-\gamma}$, with $\gamma=7/4$, which corresponds to the scaling exponent for susceptibility in 2D-Ising model~\cite{Malakis_2017,Maggi2021}.
-We have further verified this scaling exponent from finite size scaling analysis discussed in the following section.
+Moreover, we can construct a master-curve, as shown in Fig.~\ref{fig:frig_chirig_collapse} (a), to collapse the values of the order-parameter over a range of packing fraction, at different conditions of polydispersity, by plotting $f_\text{rig}$ as a function of the relative distance from the critical point ($\phi-\phi_c$). {The inset in Fig.~\ref{fig:frig_chirig_collapse}~(a) further demonstrates the data collapse on a log-log scale.
+As mentioned in the previous paragraph, the data set is fitted on a log-log scale to extract a value of the power law exponent $\beta$, which is found to be $0.164\pm 0.025$, consistent with the 2D percolation exponent.
+The susceptibility data in Fig.~\ref{fig:frig_chirig_collapse}~(b) are also found to collapse on a master-curve and show a crossover in the scaling exponent for the variation of $\chi_\text{rig}$ as a function of $|\phi-\phi_c|$.
+Far from the critical packing fraction ($|\phi-\phi_c|\gg 0$) $\chi_\text{rig}$ is found to scale with a power law exponent of $\gamma\approx 3.75$, as shown by the dotted line.
+Whereas, close to the critical point (\emph{i.e.} $|\phi-\phi_c| < 10^{-2}$) the scaling exponent ($\gamma$) is much lower, $\gamma\approx 0.3$, as shown in the main plot of Fig.~\ref{fig:frig_chirig_collapse}~(b) for $N=1000$.
+However, it is noteworthy that for the larger system size, \emph{i.e.} $N=8000$, the data show a crossover in the scaling exponent from $\gamma\approx 3.75$ to $\gamma\approx 2.4$, as presented in the inset of Fig.~\ref{fig:frig_chirig_collapse}~(b).
+Notably, $\gamma=2.4$ is in agreement with the critical exponent for susceptibility, $\gamma=43/18\approx 2.4$, in 2D percolation transition~\cite{JaeDong2011,Stauffer1985}. \citet{Santra_PRR2025} have carried out a similar analysis to show that the scaling exponent $\gamma$ is approximately equal to $ 7/4$ close to the critical transition, consistent with the 2D Ising model.
+However, they have extracted such a value for a relatively smaller system size.
+From the present analysis it is clear that with increasing system size the susceptibility exponent for the rigidity transition approaches towards a value consistent with the critical exponent in 2D percolation.
+Furthermore, we have carried out finite size scaling analysis to show that the 2D percolation exponents for the order-parameter and susceptiblity actually work very well by demonstrating a good data collapse for the scaling functions, which is discussed in the subsequent section.

+Nevertheless, the key observation from the results presented in Fig.~\ref{fig:frig_chirig_collapse} (a) and \ref{fig:frig_chirig_collapse} (b) indicates that shear thickening and jamming behavior in non-Brownian suspensions remain unaffected by the polydispersity and shape of the particle size distribution.
+This has major implications on the understanding of the microscopic flow behavior of polydisperse suspensions since we could predict the shear thickening and shear jamming limits by appropriately rescaling the data.}